-bjective Conclusion from research Action Monitoring Costs Time scale and Resources Funding R1B Consolidate the Definitive Map and include the excluded areas of Grimsby and Cleethorpes The Definitive Map has not been consolidated since its creation.
+Objective Conclusion from research Action Monitoring Costs Time scale and Resources Funding R1B Consolidate the Definitive Map and include the excluded areas of Grimsby and The Definitive Map has not been consolidated since its creation.
 Resolve anomalies shown on Definitive Map.
-Include the urban area to the Definitive Map.
-Consolidate the Definitive Map by ROWIP 3. £ 3-10 years High Existing PROW Budget
+Consolidate the Definitive Map by ROWIP 3. £ 3-10 years High Existing PROW Budget Cleethorpes Include the urban area to the Definitive Map.